FLOSSBOKORG/FLOSSBOK/foss-development-principles-and-processes/project-creation.md

 # Project Creation

-**Project Creation: **Decide the view of the project and what should be accomplished and the target customers.
+**Project Initialization: **Decide the view of the project and what should be accomplished and the target customers.

 **Defining goals**: Identify what is your project's vision and what are target users